JosephGethins/JosephGethins/README.md

 👋 Hi, I’m @JosephGethins

-Im a Software Engineering Student with a hunger for experience and a passion for designing interactive experiences!
+Im a First Class Honours Software Engineering Student with a hunger for experience and a passion for game development!

 ---